LetterXbox/Color-Match-LUT/README.md

 Taking shots of color checker and create LUT based on pairs of tif image to match color of two cameras.
 I used this to match my Nikon Z6iii to Hasselbald 907x 50c.

 # Usage

 ```python
 python generate.py <base_folder_path> <method_flag> <display_patch>
 ```

+The base folder must contain two subfolders, "nikon" and "hasselblad", each containing calibration images (.tif and/or .TIF).

-To run a single method, use one of the following flags (default is --standard):
+For method_flag, use one of the following flags (default is --standard):

     --standard   : Global linear transformation using Colour's matrix_colour_correction.
                    (Computes a 3x3 matrix mapping Nikon patches to Hasselblad patches.)